 - You can buy it ahead of time online (link in next section) and print it or have it on your phone.

-- Or, you can use the ticket app, ‘Flybussen Bergen billett’ App (from the iTunes AppStore or Google play), if you are confident you’ll have data.
-I’d still recommend buying the App ticket ahead of time (you can buy tickets on the App whenever you want, then activate them shortly before boarding).
-There is Wifi on the Flybussen, but I wouldn’t rely on it for activating your ticket.
+- Or, you can use the ‘Flybussen Bergen billett’ app (from the iTunes AppStore or Google play), if you are confident you’ll have data.
+Billet means ticket as you may know.
+I’d still recommend buying the app ticket ahead of time (you can buy tickets on the app whenever you want, then activate them shortly before boarding).
+There is Wifi on the Flybussen and in the airport, but I wouldn’t rely on it for activating your ticket.

-3. Drop your luggage at Busstasjonen (the bus station)
+3a.
+Drop your luggage at Busstasjonen (the bus station) if you took Flybussen

 Ok, the bus driver told you to get out.
 You are now abandoned on a street corner next to a large yellow building, what now?